Which place is cheaper, New Orleans or Savannah?

 The autumn attracts plenty of travelers to both Savannah and New Orleans.
-Furthermore, the autumn months attract visitors to New Orleans because of the shopping scene and the music scene.
+Most visitors come to Savannah for the shopping scene and the natural beauty of the area during these months.
+Furthermore, the autumn months attract visitors to New Orleans because of the city's sights and attractions, the shopping scene, and the music scene.

 In the autumn, Savannah is around the same temperature as New Orleans.
-Typically, the autumn temperatures in Savannah in October are around 68°F (20°C), and New Orleans is about 69°F (21°C).
+Typically, the autumn temperatures in Savannah in October average around 68°F (20°C), and New Orleans averages at about 69°F (21°C).

 People are often attracted to the plentiful sunshine in New Orleans this time of the year.
 In Savannah, it's very sunny this time of the year.
 Savannah usually receives around the same amount of sunshine as New Orleans during autumn.
 Savannah gets 223 hours of sunny skies, while New Orleans receives 240 hours of full sun in the autumn.

 In October, Savannah usually receives less rain than New Orleans.
 Savannah gets 2.8 inches (71 mm) of rain, while New Orleans receives 3 inches (77 mm) of rain each month for the autumn.